 Free Scan N Cut Basics course

-The Scan N Cut Basics course is great starter course which covers how to use lots of features of the Scan N Cut.
+The Scan N Cut Basics course is great starter course that covers how to use most of the features of the Scan N Cut.
 It has been created on a CM900 model, which is a great model and has many features built into it.
+It also includes information on the newer features of the DX models.

 CM Models of the Scan N Cut